-The executive remuneration policy, cf. section 6-16(a) of the Norwegian Public Limited Liability Companies Act, cf. Regulations on guidelines and reports on remuneration for executive personnel (FOR-2020-12-112730), must be approved by the general meeting, for the first time at the annual general meeting in April 2021.
-Once the policy has been approved, it will apply to salary and other remuneration earned from 1 January 2021.
+The executive remuneration policy, cf. section 6-16(a) of the Public Limited Liability Companies Act, cf. Regulations on guidelines and reports on remuneration for executive persons (FOR-2020-12-112730), must be approved by the general meeting.
 The policy will remain valid until a new policy is approved by the general meeting.
 The board must prepare a proposal for a new policy at least every 4 years and submit this to the general meeting for a decision.
 SpareBank 1 SR-Bank's board shall ensure that the group has and practises a remuneration model that complies with the policy established by the general meeting at all times.
 SpareBank 1 SR-Bank's general remuneration model for all group employees is revised and approved annually by the group's board, based on the recommendation of the remuneration committee.
 The remuneration committee's mandate is available on www.sr-bank.no.

 An external auditor must ensure that the executive remuneration policy is practised in accordance with the policy approved by the general meeting.

-3. General remuneration policy
+General remuneration policy